You might be really worried about getting laid off, but it could be the Best thing for you… here’s why.

 It’s easy to get caught up in all the negativity on the news right now during this pandemic.
-My WestJet spring vacation was just cancelled and my stock that was growing so well has taken quite a hit.
+My WestJet spring vacation was just cancelled and my stock that was growing so well has dropped seven dollars a share.

 But that’s nothing compared to what some of you will have to deal with in the upcoming months.
 With schools and businesses closing everywhere.

 Hopefully, we band together, stay healthy, and do a little extra to take care of those in need.
 And hopefully, we can rebound quickly when this is all back under control.

 Regardless, the fallout will be inevitable.